zedttxj/Image-Processing-Tool-with-Matlab/optional/PDilation-reversedPDilation.md

 # Redefine PDilation
 Assume that A ⊕ B = Cs.
 We can define PDilation as follow:
 Cs(k) = max( A(i) + B(j) ) for all possible i + j = k - 1
+This is exactly max-plus convolution, which is:
+- Nonlinear
+- Non-injective (i.e., multiple inputs can map to the same output)
+- Associative
+- Commonly used in morphological image processing and tropical algebra.
 From here, we can infer that Cs(1) is always equal to A(1) + B(1) as it's the only value used to calculate Cs(1).
 The same thing with Cs(end) where A(end) + B(end) is the only value being used to calculate Cs(end).
 # divide-and-conquer method isn't applicable in the case of reversedPDilation
 The original problem is this: